 Stephens left Brighter Days after a bitter falling-out with the collective’s other members.
 “I think these people felt like stripping away the bosses and stripping away the hierarchy was a way of minimizing obligation,” he says.
 “It became evident that it was becoming a tool for people to have slacker lives, and I didn’t want that.”

-So did Stephens learn or is he a professional loser?
+So did Stephens learn from his Brighter Days fiasco or is he an unreformable loser?

 Stephens went on to start a second anarchist dog-walking collective that encompasses Washington, Baltimore and New York, where he now lives.
 Members of the new collective don’t get to participate in decision-making for a year while they take a course in animal behavior and study texts on cooperative business management, the politics of revolution and alternative economics.